becoming/becoming.github.io/content/docs/java/season_1/episode_2.md

 {{< /tab >}}
 {{< /tabs >}}
 1. Use a simple text editor to edit `LameApp.java` file (_e.g.
 Notepad, Notepad++, Kate, Kwrite, Gedit, Nano, vim_)
-1. Type the folowing content (_no copy/pasting you little... you know the word_):
+1. Type the following content (_no copy/pasting you little... you know the word_):
 ```java
 public class LameApp {